Back

 Source: https://blog.robinhood.com/news/2021/11/8/data-security-incident

-Disclaimer: The past performance of financial markets and instruments is never an indicator of future performance.
-The statements or information contained in this document do not constitute a recommendation, offer, invitation to buy or sell securities or financial instruments.
-Inyova AG accepts no liability whatsoever for the reliability and completeness of the information contained in this article.
-Liability claims against Inyova AG are published in this document are excluded.
-In addition, the statements contained in this document reflect an estimate at the time of publication and are subject to change.
-References and links to websites of third parties are outside the area of responsibility of Inyova AG.
-Any responsibility for such websites is disclaimed.
+Disclaimer: Past performance of financial markets and instruments is never an indicator of future performance.
+The statements or information contained in this document do not constitute a recommendation, offer, or solicitation to buy or sell any security or financial instrument.
+Inyova AG assumes no liability whatsoever with regard to the reliability and completeness of the information contained in this article.
+Liability claims regarding damage caused by the use of any information provided, including any kind of information which is incomplete or incorrect, will therefore be rejected.
+Furthermore, the statements contained in this document reflect an assessment at the time of publication and are subject to change.
+References and links to third party websites are outside the responsibility of Inyova AG.
+Any responsibility for such websites is declined.

 Select your language and country